Milk Teeth: Formation and early years

+Milk Teeth formed in August 2012, in Stroud, Gloucestershire, by Josh Bannister on vocals and guitar and Oli Holbrook on drums, who were friends from college.
+They took their name from the song "Milk Teeth" by Japanese Voyeurs and as a duo recorded their debut EP Fuck.
+Soon, they recruited Christopher Webb as guitarist, then Becky Blomfield as bassist and co-vocalist.

+Their first live performance was at their college.
+Wanting to perform live more, and with no venues in Stroud allowing them to play, they contacted their friend Liam Evans, a promoter in Cheltenham.
+Evans organised their second show at Cheltenham venue 2 Pigs.
+The members quickly recorded a new set of songs and entered the studio.
+On 30 May 2013, they released the single "Vanilla".
+They released the EP Smiling Politely, independently on 6 August 2013.

+In 2014, they signed to Venn Records.

-The band began writing music together in early 2013 and released their first EP, Smiling Politely, independently in August 2013.
-After signing to Hopeless, the band released their second EP Sad Sack in April 2015.
+The band released their second EP Sad Sack through Venn in April 2015.
 On 5 January 2016, after they finished recording their debut album, founding member and guitarist/primary songwriter and occasional lead vocalist Josh Bannister left the band and was replaced by former Hindsights member Billy Hutton as a touring guitarist.
 The band then released their debut album, Vile Child, on 29 January 2016, through Hopeless Records.
 This was the last of the band's releases to feature Bannister.
 In April 2016 the band toured the US, supporting Sorority Noise, Citizen and Turnover.
 In 2017 the band signed to Roadrunner Records and announced a new EP titles Be Nice, which was released in July 2017, followed up by Go Away, another EP released in November 2017.